Skip to main content

 Does selling ISOs trigger AMT?

 Exercising creates the AMT preference item.
 Selling does not create a new preference.
-If you sell the shares in the same year you exercised, it may convert the ISO to a disqualifying disposition β taxed as ordinary income for regular tax purposes β which can eliminate or reduce the AMT impact.
+If you sell the shares in the same year you exercised, it may convert the ISO to a disqualifying disposition.
+Taxed as ordinary income for regular tax purposes.
+Which can eliminate or reduce the AMT impact.
 The exercise-and-immediate-sale strategy avoids AMT at the cost of the preferential ISO tax treatment.

 How do I find out if I owe AMT before filing?

 IRS Form 6251 calculates AMT.
 Run through it manually or use tax software that shows the AMT worksheet.
-The key variable is always the AMT income before exemption β if it is below the exemption amount ($89,075 single, $138,700 MFJ), you owe nothing.
+The key variable is always the AMT income before exemption.
+If it is below the exemption amount ($89,075 single, $138,700 MFJ), you owe nothing.

 What is the AMT credit and how does it work?

 When you pay AMT, you accumulate an AMT credit (Form 8801).
 In future years when your regular tax exceeds your tentative minimum tax (the amount before comparing to regular tax), you can use the credit to offset your regular tax.
 ISO-related AMT generates a recoverable credit.
-The credit is use-it-or-lose-it only in the sense that it can only be used in years your regular tax exceeds your tentative minimum tax β it carries forward indefinitely.
+The credit is use-it-or-lose-it only in the sense that it can only be used in years your regular tax exceeds your tentative minimum tax.
+It carries forward indefinitely.

 Stop estimating.
-Plug in your real numbers and see exactly where you stand.
-Free, instant, no signup.
+Plug in your numbers and get a precise answer in seconds.
+Free, no signup required.